Polynomial Width is Sufficient for Set Representation with High-dimensional Features: Conclusion

 \section{Conclusion}

-This work investigates how many neurons are needed to model the embedding space for set representation learning with the DeepSets architecture \cite{zaheer2017deepset}.
+This work investigates how many neurons are needed to model the embedding space for set representation learning with the DeepSets architecture \citep{zaheer2017deepset}.
 Our paper provides an affirmative answer that polynomial many neurons in the set size and feature dimension are sufficient.
 Compared with prior arts, our theory takes high-dimensional features into consideration while significantly advancing the state-of-the-art results from exponential to polynomial. \paragraph{Limitations.} The tightness of our bounds is not examined in this paper, and the complexity of $\rho$ is uninvestigated and left for future exploration.
-Besides, deriving an embedding layer agnostic lower bound for the embedding space remains another wide open question.